 - University coursework – Many programs are embedding this training within their courses and offering training certificates for use toward RBT applications.

 Alternative Pathway An alternative pathway is available so as to not disadvantage existing behavior technicians who had already received quality training that otherwise would have met the RBT requirements.
 Training obtained prior to January 1, 2015, which was not completed within a 180-day period, may be acceptable if it can be demonstrated (by attestation from a BCBA or BCaBA) that (a) the training covered the required content from the RBT Task List and met all other related training requirements and (b) since completion of the training, the applicant has continued to perform RBT Task List duties at an acceptable level.
 RBT Alternative Pathway Attestation Form

-3. The RBT Competency Assessment
+4. Competency Assessment

-The RBT Competency Assessment is the basis for the key eligibility and renewal requirements for the RBT credential.
+The RBT Competency Assessment is the basis for the key eligibility and renewal requirements for the RBT certification.
 The assessment must be administered by a BACB certificant following completion of the 40-hour training requirement.
 The assessment involves direct-observation competencies based on tasks found on the RBT Task List.
 The assessment is complete when the behavior technician demonstrates competency in each task as determined by the assessor.
 The assessment must have been completed no longer than 90 days prior to submitting a completed application (i.e., trainee portion, supervisor portion, and payment).
 Detailed administration instructions are available in the RBT Competency Assessment.

 Applicants must take and pass the RBT examination.
 Authorization to take the examination is only provided to applicants who have submitted a complete RBT certification application to the BACB, including all documentation necessary to demonstrate that they have met all of the criteria above.